Shopify/shopify-app-template-remix/README.md

 Shopify apps are best when they are embedded into the Shopify Admin.
 This template is configured that way.
 If you have a reason to not embed your please make 2 changes:

 1. Remove the `<script/>` tag to App Bridge in `/app/routes/app.jsx`
+2. Remove any use of App Bridge APIs (`window.shopify`) from your code.
+By default, the only place that happens is in `/app/routes/app._index.jsx`
-2. Update the config for shopifyApp.
+3. Update the config for shopifyApp in `app/shopify.server.js`.
 Pass `isEmbedded: false`

 ## Benefits